-To support this development, a faculty member may request one semester for intensive research in which s/he is released from instruction (up to 2 courses) and committee assignments.
-The College and Department will each contribute $4,000 to replace the instruction to avoid the loss of credit hour production, and the Department Head will coordinate the coverage of other duties.
-(Canceling a course is not an acceptable means of supplying the department’s share of this commitment.
-The actual course the faculty member was to teach may, in fact, need to be canceled, but it should be replaced with a course that will generate at least the same credit hour production, even if the course is in a different program area.)
+To support this development, a faculty member may request one semester for intensive research in which s/he is released from instruction (up to 2 courses) and institutional service activities.
+Where needed, the College will replace the instruction to avoid the loss of credit hour production, and the Department Head will coordinate the coverage of other duties.

 - A tenured faculty member who has been employed by the University of Georgia College of Education for at least 5 years is eligible to apply.

 - Administrators (department heads, associate deans) are not eligible.